Rahn-IT/wol-gui/Readme.md

 I would recommend using docker-compose though.

-As a starting point you can use the [docker compose file](docker-compose.yaml) fr0m this repository.
+As a starting point you can use the [docker compose file](docker-compose.yaml) from this repository.

 ## Usage